-You have the opportunity to examine human rights in historical context.
-Examine how ideas of human rights have developed historically and choose optional modules that relate to the field of human rights.
-Our course allows you to experience both disciplines, and to graduate with a strong competence in history and the study of human rights.
+In this degree you have the opportunity to examine human rights in historical context, to understand how ideas of human rights have developed historically and choose optional modules that relate to the field of human rights..
+Our course allows you to explore history and the study of human rights and to graduate with a strong competence in both disciplines.

 At Essex we are actively engaged in debates about the meaning of justice in the UK and beyond.
 Our Human Rights Centre is a recognised international leader.
 Through our work with the United Nations, governments, human rights organisations and corporations all over the world, we bring a global outlook to our teaching.

 You have the opportunity to further your interests in history and human rights by studying a wide-range of topics and specialisms, including colonialism, inequality, culture, identity, citizenship and multiculturalism.
 We have strong links with the Essex Record Office, one of the best county record offices in the UK.
 Our students love us too - we're top 30 for overall student satisfaction for History in the National Student Survey 2021.

 Our School of Law specialises in human rights law, business law, public law, criminal justice, health law, law and technology, and legal studies.

 Your education extends beyond the university campus.
 We support you in expanding your education through offering the opportunity to spend a year or a term studying abroad at one of our partner universities.
 The four-year version of our degree allows you to spend the third year abroad or employed on a placement abroad, while otherwise remaining identical to the three-year course.

 Studying abroad allows you to experience other cultures and languages, to broaden your degree socially and academically, and to demonstrate to employers that you are mature, adaptable, and organised.

 When you arrive at Essex, you can decide whether you would like to combine your course with a placement year.
 You will be responsible for finding your placement, but with support and guidance provided by both your department and the placements team.